SGYEJI888/bandlab-juce-audio-fx/README.md

-# bandlab-juce-audio-fx

-**JUCE-based Real-Time Audio Effect Processor (Gain + Delay, WIP)**
+# BandLab JUCE Audio FX

-This is a work-in-progress C++ project for exploring real-time audio processing using the JUCE framework.
+This is a work-in-progress real-time audio processor built with JUCE and C++.

-**Features (planned):**
-- ✔️ Basic Gain control
-- ✔️ Simple Delay (echo) effect
-- ⏳ Real-time audio input/output testing

-This prototype is part of my learning process to understand audio buffer handling and real-time DSP, inspired by BandLab’s Audio Core engine.
+It tests basic Gain and Delay effects to explore audio buffer handling for BandLab’s Audio Core context.

-More updates will be added after the first interview!

----
+## TODO
+- Implement Gain (basic volume control)
+- Implement Delay (simple echo buffer)